morjaradat/reading-note-401/Read:03-Maps-primitives/read03.md

 - Java has a two-fold type system :

-1. consisting of primitives such as int, boolean
+1. primitives such as int, boolean
 2. reference types such as Integer, Boolean.

-- The wrapper classes are immutable.
 - there are two types of process :

-``
-Integer j = 1;          // autoboxing
-int i = new Integer(1); // unboxing
-``
+1. autoboxing
+2. unboxing

-1. autoboxing that converts a primitive type to a reference one
+** autoboxing that converts a primitive type to a reference one .

-2. unboxing that converts reference one type to a primitive .
+** unboxing that converts reference one type to a primitive .

 ## Pros and Cons

-- The decision what object is to be used is based on :

-1. what application performance we try to achieve
-2. how much available memory we have
+- The decision what object is to be used is based on what is the applicatoin performance we want and how much memory we have and what default value we handle .
-3. the amount of available memory director
-4. what default values we should handle.

 ## Single Item Memory Footprint

-the primitive type variables have the following impact on the memory:
+- The primitive type variables have the following impact on the memory :

 1. boolean – 1 bit
 2. byte – 8 bits